kasri-mids/MovieGenreClassification/README.md

 ## Code

-**Note:** All the codes in this repository were run on TPU's with High RAM on Google Colab.
+**Note:** All the codes in this repository were run on TPU's with High RAM on Google Colab and tensorflow version 2.1.0.

 Our code is structured in the following way.